Jai Vardhan Bahuguna

-Jai Vardhan Bahuguna (1948-10 October 1985) was a leading mountaineer of India and a military personnel.
-He lost his life in an Indian Army expedition to Mount Everest in October 1985, in which four other army officers were also killed.
-This was his second attempt.
+Major Jai Vardhan Bahuguna, KC, SC, VSM (1948 — 10 October 1985) was a leading mountaineer of India and an Indian Army officer with the Corps of Engineers.
+He fell and died in an Indian Army expedition to Mount Everest in October 1985, in which four other army officers were also killed.
+This was his second unsuccessful attempt to scale the Everest.